 Originally built as a winery in 1860, South Shore Wine Company produced wines until the 1920s when Prohibition stopped their production.
 The cellar lay unused until it was reopened in 2007 under the original name.

 Owned by the Mazza family, who owns 2 other wineries and a brewery/distillery in the area (one of which is in New York), South Shore Wine Company produces some fantastic sweet wines.
-They also produces several unique wines including a hop-infused honey mead, a Gruner Veltliner, one of only four wineries in Pennsylvania making this unique wine, and their award-winning ice wine.
+They also produce several unique wines including a hop-infused honey mead, a Gruner Veltliner, one of only four wineries in Pennsylvania making this unique wine, and their award-winning ice wine.

 While I may have only been able to visit two of the 11 wineries in Erie County, I really enjoyed my time exploring the Lake Erie Wine Country.
 If these two wineries are any indication of the quality throughout the region, I would definitely recommend a visit, especially if you enjoy sweet wines and unique wines.

 Click the link for more information about visiting the Lake Erie Wine County.

 Note: My visit was hosted by Visit Erie.
 However, the opinions expressed in the article are my own and were not subject to review.
-Photo at top of article used courtesy of Visit Erie.
+Photo at top of the article used courtesy of Visit Erie.